skolbot.AI Chatbot for Schools

 11. 05Building a combined SEO + GEO strategy in 2026

-The search landscape for UK universities has split in two
+The search landscape for Australian universities has split in two

 The difference between SEO and GEO is straightforward: SEO gets your pages ranked in Google's blue link results, GEO gets your institution cited in the answers generated by ChatGPT, Perplexity, and Gemini.
 That distinction matters enormously for student recruitment.